April 15, 2021 |

 Content operations allows a brand to unite its operating model on a common set of capabilities across departments, agencies, and channels.
 But not enough brands take content operations as seriously as it deserves to be treated.

 Content is the one thing that marketing teams produce the most of but somehow isn’t understood as a strategic function for the business as a whole.
 As a result, companies try to skip deploying a content operations solution and find themselves simply unable to deliver the personalized content experiences that customers everywhere have come to expect, hurting the entire brand experience.

 A truly successful content operations framework lets enterprises unleash the power of content in pursuit of personalized customer experiences that result in business growth.
 It also speeds up content creation, management, and delivery by breaking down silos between teams that gum up every content process.

-Everyone can benefit from content ops.
-Any business that wants to make an empathetic, human connection with their customers needs content operations to make it happen.
+Everyone can benefit from content operations software.
+Any business that wants to make an empathetic, human connection with their customers needs content operations software to make it happen.

 Customers demand personalized experiences.
 In fact, 89% of digital businesses are investing in personalized content, including Coca-Cola, Fableticks, Netflix, Sephora, USAA, and Wells Fargo, according to research by Forrester.

-Having a strong content operations solution solves fundamental challenges by empowering teams in every stage of content creation, from planning through performance analysis.
+Having a strong content operations software solution solves fundamental challenges by empowering teams in every stage of content creation, from planning through performance analysis.
 Content ops helps marketing teams: